opinti/spectral-multifidelity/README.md

 ## Features

-- Performs multi-fidelity modeling using Bayesian specmf method
+- Perform multi-fidelity modeling using Bayesian specmf method
-- Defines simple Graph classe to store graphs and their representations
+- Simple `Graph` class to store graphs and their representations
-- The method computations have a dedicated MultiFidelityModel class
+- Method computations happen in a dedicated `MultiFidelityModel` class
-- Utilities for preprocessing data for multi-fidelity modeling
+- Utilities for preprocessing and visualize data for multi-fidelity modeling
 - Includes several experiments for testing the models

 ## Installation